Door & door frame installation

 Sliding and side-hung doors constructed from lightweight aluminium are suitable for interior and – with their ability to withstand difficult environmental conditions – exterior locations.
 They’re considered to be economical in the long run.

 Bamboo-jute composite doors are cost-effective, resistant to water and corrosion, and have the added benefit of being eco-friendly and bio-degradable.
 They can easily be used as an alternative to wooden and other types of door in the home.

-Why you need a professional door and frame installation service contractor company in Singapore
+Why you need a professional door and door frame installation service contractor

 Here are 5 common mistakes that happen when amateurs try to fit a new door: